Start the service

 Log Output

-Log output is organized by priority levels (from highest to lowest: Fatal, Critical, Error, Warning, Notice, Information, Debug, and Trace). scyld-cloud-workstation by default prints Information level messages to /var/log/messages.
+Log output is organized by priority levels (from highest to lowest: Fatal, Critical, Error, Warning, Notice, Information, Debug, and Trace).
+By default, scyld-cloud-workstation prints Information level messages to /var/log/messages.

 Setting LogLevel to information will log all server starts/stops, sign-in attempts, socket connects/disconnects, video source plays/pauses, and additional warning/error messages.
 This is usually sufficient for production usage.